“You can sail with me in my yellow submarine.” —from “Supersonic”

 Oasis: Supersonic tells a remarkable story, and it’s a blast.
 Expressed through a creative barrage of artful framing techniques, fruity language, and stellar concert footage awash with seething seas of reverent fans, Whitecross’ tribute is visually arresting, phenomenal sounding, funny and informative.

-It does exactly what it says on the tin.
+In short, it does exactly what it says on the tin.

 (c) 2016 David N. Butterworth